sourishg/jackal-navigation/doc/setup_guide.md

 ~/catkin_ws$ catkin_make
 ```

-Clone and make the repository in the Intel NUC too.
-The NUC does all the processing for the obstacle avoidance.
-You also need to setup remote ROS between the NUC and the Jackal's computer.
-There is a wiki on the Cobot project page in redmine on how to do this.
+Clone and make the repository in the Intel NUC.
+The NUC does all the processing for obstacle avoidance.
+You need to setup remote ROS between the NUC and the Jackal's computer.
+Make sure you set up a two-way connection (check this by pinging one computer from another). `rostopic echo` to see if you can receive the topics published by the Jackal on the NUC (or your computer).

-**Note:** Switch to the `kowa-lens` branch on the repository if you're using the KOWA lenses.

 ### Step 2: Start the cameras